RoughAl/serial-interface-mac/README.md

 Doxygen documentation will generated under `<build_directory>/doc/html`.
 Open the **index.html** file within that directory with a web browser to access the generated documentation.

+## Building the Unit Tests

+To build the library together with the unit tests use the **BUILD_TESTING** cmake option as follows:

+    cmake -DBUILD_TESTING=on ..
+    make

+To run the unit tests run `make test` within cmake's build directory.

+## Non CMake Build
+When building the library without CMake the **SF_SERIALMAC_INVERTED_LENGTH_RUNTIME_SEL** flag has to be set in order to enable the protocol version runtime configuration.

-## Protocol v1/v2
+# Protocol v1/v2

 Due to backward compatibility reasons the serial mac library v3.0.0 introduces the possibility to set the MAC protocol version at runtime.
 CMake builds both configurable and not-configurable versions of the library.
 The **not-configurable version uses protocol v2**.
 An attempt to set it to protocol v1 will cause the **sf_serialmac_init()** function to fail with a **SF_SERIALMAC_RETURN_UNSUPPORTED_PARAMETER** return value.

-## Non CMake Build
-When building the library without CMake the **SF_SERIALMAC_INVERTED_LENGTH_RUNTIME_SEL** flag has to be set in order to enable the protocol version runtime configuration.

 # Usage